strongswan/swidGenerator/README.rst

 For the function --package-file (Generate SWID-Tag based on Package-File information):

 - Debian: tar, ar
-- Redhat: rpm2cpio, cpio
+- Fedora: rpm2cpio, cpio
-- Archlinux: tar
+- Arch: tar

 For the function --pkcs12 (Sign SWID-Tag):